glpi-project/doc/source/first-steps/preferences.rst

    :align: center
    :scale: 42 %

-you can define whether GLPI displays notifications when changes are made (updating a ticket, adding a task, etc.). you can define whether these should be displayed :
+You can define whether GLPI displays notifications when changes are made (updating a ticket, adding a task, etc.).
+You can define whether these should be displayed:

 - Top left
 - Top right